popolonfr/Roms-Collection-Maker/README.md

-﻿## Description
+## Description

 This tool for Windows is used to facilitate the creation of ROM compilations for the [Flash ROM SCC cartridge](https://www.msx.org/wiki/Popolon-fr_Flash-ROM_SCC_Cartridge) with a simple menu to run them.
 It consists of a set of BATCH scripts and external executables.

-## To start
+## Download the files

 Download the [Zasm](https://k1.spdns.de/Develop/Projects/zasm/Distributions/) archive for Windows, unzip it into a directory then add the path to this directory in the Windows PATH variable.

-Download the "Roms-Collection-Maker" directory from Github and copy to the chosen location on your hard drive.
+Download the [Roms Collection Maker](https://github.com/popolonfr/Roms-Collection-Maker/archive/refs/heads/main.zip) directory from Github and copy to the chosen location on your hard drive.

-## Copy files and directories
+## Copy files

 Copy the ROMs (".ROM") to the ".\Roms-Collection-Maker\Roms\" directory.
 The total must not exceed 2032KB.
 Roms and MegaRoms that are not compatible will need to be converted with the corresponding [IPS patch](https://www.msx.org/wiki/How_to_use_IPS_files)  found (if it exists) in the **".\Patches\"** directory.

-## Create and edit ROM list
+## Create and edit ROMs list

 Run **".\1- Build the List.bat"**.
 This action will create the list of ROMs and save it in the **".\Build\EditThisList.asm"** file.
 Edit the list and change the filenames that are in quotes in the third column to how you want them to appear in the menu without changing the number of characters which should remain at 40 for each name.